oda-hub/code-of-conduct-for-developers/README.md

 credits are to be assigned accordning to provenance.

-provenance ensures that the contribution does not emerge out of nowhere when it is expressed in a particular document.
+provenance ensures that the contribution does not emerge out of nowhere when it is expressed in a particular medium.
+The contribution is typically result of influences and other consumed expressions.
+The complex structure of the contribution should be recognized when assigning credits.
+It is in the nature of scientific process to focus on individual role of the last-creator.
+This should be considered with care.

 it is to be recognized that degree of contribution is not well described as a single metric.